CiscoDevNet/terraform-provider-intersight/website/docs/r/hyperflex_hxap_datacenter.html.markdown

 ---
+subcategory: "hyperflex"
 layout: "intersight"
 page_title: "Intersight: intersight_hyperflex_hxap_datacenter"
-sidebar_current: "docs-intersight-resource-hyperflex-hxap-datacenter"
 description: |-
   A datacenter object in HyperFlex Application Platform.
 It is a pre-defined object created internally by the system which acts as a container (logically) for all other objects (Host, VirtualMachine, Volume etc).
 ---

-# Resource: intersight_hyperflex._hxap_datacenter
+# Resource: intersight_hyperflex_hxap_datacenter
 A datacenter object in HyperFlex Application Platform.
 It is a pre-defined object created internally by the system which acts as a container (logically) for all other objects (Host, VirtualMachine, Volume etc).
 ## Argument Reference
 The following arguments are supported: